 Palatka is a somewhat small city located in the state of Florida.
-With a population of 10,390 people and six constituent neighborhoods, Palatka is the 198th largest community in Florida.
+With a population of 10,446 people and five constituent neighborhoods, Palatka is the 209th largest community in Florida.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Palatka is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Palatka is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Palatka who work in office and administrative support (16.43%), sales jobs (15.00%), and personal care services (7.36%).
+Overall, Palatka is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Palatka who work in office and administrative support (16.59%), food service (13.18%), and healthcare suport services (9.17%).

 Palatka is an extremely ethnically-diverse city.
 The people who call Palatka home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Palatka residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Palatka include German, Irish, Scottish, and Italian.
+The greatest number of Palatka residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Palatka include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Palatka is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Polish.